Hi! I’m Chelsea Troy.

 I write code on projects like the Zooniverse Citizen Science Mobile App and the NASA Landsat Image Processing Pipeline.
 I look for clients who are saving the planet, advancing basic scientific research, or providing resources to underserved communities.

-I also teach Mobile Software Development at the Master’s Program in Computer Science at the University of Chicago.
+I also teach iOS Development, Mobile Software Development, and Python Programming at the Master’s Program in Computer Science at the University of Chicago.
 I’m writing a book called Remote Work Sucks (the title is kind of a trap—order here).
 I organize two conferences: PromptConf and ORD Camp.

 I fling barbells around for fun.
 I drive an electric cafe cruiser named Gigi who gets catcalled way more than I do.
 I’m very gay.